Quick Summary

 If your driver is doing anywhere up to 20 drops per day, you may want to give your customers the ability to call them directly to make them aware of any issues.

-It can also be helpful to let your customer know what ecstasy is being delivered.
+It can also be helpful to let your customer know what exactly is being delivered.
 Although it might seem obvious, with customers purchasing more and more online, they can sometimes place an order and completely forget about it.
 For example, if they think the notification is about a pair of shoes, they might just expect them to be delivered on their doorstep.
 However, if you’re actually delivering a birthday cake, it might not be the best idea to leave that on a doorstep!
 Giving the customer information about what it is you are delivering allows them to make the required preparations to receive the delivery.

 Ready to start sending your customer delivery notifications?